-1) Claim & Support-I 2) Claim & Support-II 3) Claim & Support III 4) Major Revision
+- 1) Claim & Support-I = 100 points

+- 2) Claim & Support-II= 100 points

+- 3) Claim & Support III = 200 points (Major Revision)

-Example 1.1 Example 2.1 Example 3.1 Example 3.1 Example 4.2 Example 4.2 Example 4.2 Example 5.2 All papers must be handed in during class on the day they are due.
-For each class day (Tuesday and Thursday) your paper is late, you will be graded down 10 points (one full grade).
+Late Papers: All papers must be handed in during class on the day they are due.
+For each class day your paper is late, you will be graded down 10 points (one full grade).
 No electronic submissions.
 The ONLY exception to the late policy is if you can verify your absence with written documentation such as a doctor's visit, funeral, court appearance, required participation in team sports.